Best Black Friday and Cyber Monday 2019 deals: today's UK offers from Argos, Amazon and John Lewis

 Best Black Friday and Cyber Monday 2019 deals: today’s UK offers from Argos, Amazon and John Lewis

-The (actual) best offers and deals this weekend for Black Friday and Cyber Monday 2019 from John Lewis, Argos, Amazon and more - what's available now
+The (actual) best offers and deals for Black Friday and Cyber Monday 2019 from John Lewis, Argos, Amazon and more - what's available now

 A few brands are giving away a Nintendo Switch for free when you sign up to a phone contract, like Fonehouse with its EE deals or Carphone Warehouse.